HL7/davinci-crd/input/pagecontent/deviations.md

     *  A `description` providing a 1-2 sentence description of the effect of the configuration option.
 *  A `default` value **SHALL** also be provided to show users what to expect when an override is not specified.

-CRD servers **SHALL**, at minimum, offer configuration options for each type of card they support (with a code corresponding to the <a href="ValueSet-cardType.html">CRD Card Types</a> ValueSet and a type of ‘boolean’, where setting the flag to false will result in the server not returning any cards of the specified type.
+CRD servers **SHALL**, at minimum, offer configuration options for each type of card they support (with a code corresponding to the <a href="ValueSet-cardType.html">CRD Card Types</a> ValueSet and a type of ‘boolean’, where setting the flag to false will result in the server not returning any cards of the specified type).
 This allows CRD clients to control what types of cards they wish to receive at all, or to receive in particular workflow contexts or for certain users.
 This configuration mechanism also allows EHRs to minimize information overload and avoid presentation of duplicative or low-utility CRD alerts.

 For example, a [CDS Service Response](https://cds-hooks.hl7.org/2.0/#response) from a CRD Server might look like this: